-The SPAC may impose additional conditions on the completion of a qualifying acquisition, provided that the conditions are described in the prospectus or information circular describing the qualifying acquisition.
-For example, the SPAC may impose a condition not to proceed with a proposed qualifying acquisition if more than a pre-determined percentage of public shareholders exercise their redemption rights.
+The SPAC may impose additional conditions on the approval of a qualifying acquisition, provided that the conditions are described in the information circular describing the qualifying acquisition.
+For example, the SPAC may impose a condition not to proceed with a proposed qualifying acquisition if more than a pre-determined percentage of public holders of securities vote against the proposed qualifying acquisition and exercise their conversion rights.